 It is important to stop the line before it hits the water which is where the thumb would come in.
 Now start pulling the line towards you and this is how you use baitcasting rods.

 The first and probably the most important thing you need to do before starting out is to understand the water bodies around you.
 Be it bass or any other fish species, their behavior and the diet changes according to the environment they are living in.

 For example, if we talk specifically about the bass, almost all of its species like to live around covers.
 These covers can be rocks, vegetative bodies, or anything else that is present underwater.
 Now in case, the water is pretty deep, the underwater objects would also be deeper and hence it will require techniques like a drop shot.
 However, in shallow bodies, the fish float near to the surface, and techniques like Ned Jig work the best.

 Once you have understood the water bodies, it is time to select the right power of the rod.
 Generally, the power ranges from 1-8, 1 being the extra light while the 8 is extra heavy.
 These powers essentially define the amount of pressure or the weight they can withstand.

 When you are fishing on extremely shallow waters, you need to keep the bait over the surface and keep it floating.
 Under these scenarios, the light rods are the best.
-However, when you are fishing deep you need to cast your bait deeper which requires higher power, hence the need of heavy rods.
+However, when you are fishing deep you need to cast your bait deeper which requires higher power, hence the need for heavy rods.

 Selection of Blank Material